jillesvangurp/kotlin4example/README.md

       source code that generates this markdown ${mdLinkToSelf("here")}.
     """.trimIndent()

-    // little hack so it will read until the end marker snippetFromSourceFile(
+    // little string concatenation hack so it will read
+    // until the end marker instead of stopping here
+    snippetFromSourceFile(
       "com/jillesvangurp/kotlin4example/docs/readme.kt",
       "README" + "CODE"